ky1ejs/my-tfc-bb/docs/journeys/5_sliming_image_and_shutdown_gracefully.md

 At this point, it dawned upon me that this is too much work and I need to get back to `cut`.

-To be honest, I'm pretty fed up with fighting the gRPC toolchain for JS...
+To be honest, I'm pretty fed up with fighting the gRPC toolchain for JS (also looking at you Buf, a massive pain in the ass to figure out how to get it running in the Dockerbuild process or in other CI processes)...
 I think I'll stick to GraphQL.

 For now I'll just leave the service in a state where it has to be forced to shutdown, which I think is how it already was anyway iirc...
 I recall seing logs in Fly.io saying that it was being force shutdown or something like that...